flatironinstitute/SlurmUtil/README.md

 ```

 ## Execute

+Here is how to start the system on your local machine.

 ###StartSlurmMqtMonitoring
 Customerize ${CmSlurmRoot}, ${pData}, ${WebPort}, python virtual environment in the script, list the web server update interface in mqt_urls, and run